 Because flossing removes plaque and food debris, it is helping you to both keep your teeth and gums healthy as well as your breath fresh!
-The acid in plaque is what bores into teeth causing them to decay but flossing helps to eradicate this issue.
+The acid in plaque bores into teeth, causing them to decay, but flossing helps eradicate this issue.
 Additionally, food particles that linger in your mouth impact how your breath smells, both from the scent of the food itself and the smell it makes while it breaks down.
 Flossing helps to clear out these unpleasant odors.

 6. When it comes to floss, more is often more.